IELTS Speaking Guide

 In Part 3 test the examiner will ask further questions which are linked to the topic talked about in Part 2.

 This section of the test is designed to give you the opportunity to talk about things in a more abstract way.
-You’ll find some useful guides and a Band 8 sample answer below:

-Below are the most common questions that examiners ask in Part 3.
+This post contains the most common questions that examiners ask in Part 3.

-Below are some tips about the psychology of Part 3 and how to mentally prepare for that part of the test.
+This article will show you some tips about the psychology of Part 3 and how to mentally prepare for that part of the test.

 There are four parts to the IELTS marks scheme: